mohitpai/journey-optimizer.en/help/using/datasource/external-data-sources.md

 >
 >Guardrails when working with external systems are listed in [this page](../configuration/external-systems.md).

+>[!NOTE]
+>
+>As the responses are now supported, you should use custom actions instead of data sources for external data sources use-cases.

 REST APIs using POST or GET and returning JSON are supported.
 API Key, basic and custom authentication modes are supported.

 Let's take the example of a weather API service that I want to use to customize my journey's behaviors according to real-time weather data.